 Meditation will help you achieve the highest level of mental awareness and focus.
 Meditation and mindfulness have also been known to relieve stress, manage anxiety, improve memory, as well as increase attention and reduce inflammation.
 You will enjoy many benefits through meditation, as it will keep you physically and mentally fit.
-In recent years, the doctors of different specialities have suggested meditation to improve focus and to ensure the complete wellbeing of a person in addition to prescribing medications.
+In recent years, doctors of different specialties have suggested meditation to improve focus and to ensure the complete well-being of a person in addition to prescribing medications.

-UCLA recently performed a study on the brain-function of a few participants by measuring the volume of grey matter in the brain.
+UCLA recently performed a study on the brain function of a few participants by measuring the volume of grey matter in the brain.
 Grey matter is tissue in the brain that helps regulate speech, hearing, emotions, sight, and memory.
-The study revealed that the individuals who have meditated for months or years have been able to preserve their brain-function better than others.
+The study revealed that individuals who have meditated for months or years have been able to preserve their brain function better than others.

 This study revealed the extensive effect of meditation on the human brain, as it affected all the regions.

-So we can say, meditation can be used to soothe your depression and anxiety which let your mind be calm and ignore all the chaos.
+So we can say, meditation can be used to soothe your depression and anxiety which lets your mind be calm and ignore all the chaos.

 In 2011, research was performed by Sara Lazar and her team at Harvard which lasted for eight weeks.
 The objective of this research was to find out if mindfulness meditation can alter a brain’s structure and it was found that meditation can increase the cortical thickness in the brain’s hippocampus region.
 This area controls the memory and the learning capacity.

-The outcome of this research also showed that meditation can strengthen certain areas of the brain that regulate the emotions and the self-referential processing.
-Furthermore, meditation was found to reduce the brain-cell volume in amygdala (a collection of cells near the base of the brain).
-These cells are responsible for causing fear, stress and anxiety.
-The participants of this research also reported to notice improvements in their stress level.
+The outcome of this research also showed that meditation can strengthen certain areas of the brain that regulate emotions and self-referential processing.
+Furthermore, meditation was found to reduce the brain-cell volume in the amygdala (a collection of cells near the base of the brain).
+These cells are responsible for causing fear, stress, and anxiety.
+The participants of this research also reported noticing improvements in their stress levels.